How Many Sprays Of Perfume (How Much Is Too Much?)

 Rollerball

-Rollerballs are packaged in a thin glass tube with a ball on the end that can easily glide onto the skin.
+Rollerballs are packaged in a thin glass tube with a ball at the end that glides easily onto the skin.

 This allows it to dispense the correct amount of perfume without requiring multiple sprays from a bottle.
 It’s also more travel- and budget-friendly.

-You can roll on one swipe to each pulse point for a long-lasting effect.
+You can roll on once per pulse point for a long-lasting effect.

 Rollerballs offer more control over how much and where you apply perfume.